jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 You can measure an approximate surface resistance of your strap's electrodes using a quality multimeter on the resistance measurement setting:

-*1. Set the multimeter to resistance measurement mode (2kΩ setting if applicable)* *2.
-Place probes at a fixed distance on one silicone electrode* *3.
-Apply sufficient pressure for good contact*
+1. Set the multimeter to resistance measurement mode (2kΩ setting if applicable)
+2. Place probes at a fixed distance on one silicone electrode
+3. Apply sufficient pressure for good contact
-*4. Record the reading*
+4. Record the reading

 This reading will give you an idea of how conductive your heart-rate monitor strap is.
 Please be aware, however, that accurate measurements require